akshay9594/The-Cetus-Project/README.md

 # Subscripted subscript Analysis Pass
+1. Source Code:
+    The source code of the pass can be found in-
+    ```
+      /src/cetus/analysis/SubscriptedSubscriptAnalysis.java
+    ```
+2. Enabling and testing the pass:
     To enable subscripted subscript analysis on an input code simply type:
     ```
          ./cetus -subsub_analysis -normalize-loops foo.c